Lake District road trip inspiration

 Best Short Walks in the Lake District for Road Trippers

-Discover easy Lake District walks that fit perfectly into a road trip, from lakeside viewpoints and waterfalls to tarns, caves and scenic photo stops.
+Discover manageable Lake District walks that fit naturally into a road trip, from viewpoints and waterfalls to tarns, caves and lakeside stops.

 The Lake District is famous for hiking, but you do not need to spend a full day on the fells to enjoy its scenery.
-These short walks are ideal for travellers exploring the Lake District by car who want memorable views, fresh air and rewarding stops between scenic drives.
+These shorter walks are ideal for travellers exploring by car who want fresh air, memorable views and rewarding breaks between scenic drives.

 Short walks let you experience waterfalls, caves, lakeshores, tarns and viewpoints without losing a whole day of your itinerary.
-They are especially useful if you are exploring several areas by car and want to break up the driving.
+They are particularly useful when you want to break up a driving route with time outdoors.

 Walks to add to your route